perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 Cpanel::JSON::XS makes a different assumption that suits a different
-interpretation: This encoder assumes that our 2 original code points represent the bytes of the characters that should go into the eventual JSON.
+interpretation: This encoder assumes that our 2 original code points represent whatever bytes of the characters that should go into the eventual JSON.
 Unlike with Mojo::JSON, there is no assumption about a desired encoding, which allows the caller full control over the encoding.

 (This flexibility allows the encoder’s caller to choose, e.g., UTF-16 rather